-You can have a look how online studies looked like at RAC by reading students' blogs.
-Here is the link: https://www.hs-koblenz.de/rac/international-programs/international-students/exchange-students/students-experiences/ contact information of the Team at Languages / International Affairs.
-If you have any questions or concerns, please contact Selsela Arya or Dr. Laurence Borgmann.
-If you have an emergency, please contact the Languages / International Affairs e-mail and the entire team will be notified.
+Here, you will find the contact information of the Team at Languages / International Affairs.
+If you have any questions or concerns, please contact Selsela Arya or Dr Laurence Borgmann.
+If you have an emergency, please contact the Languages / International Affairs e-mail (international@rheinahrcampus.de) and the entire team will be notified.